gchure/phd/src/chapter_01/section_01_introduction.md

 in the French scientific community, severely bothered Monod.
 To him, this kind of approach belonged to a pre-scientific era and lacked the "postulate of objectivity" that other fields of science (particularly physics) had adopted [@loison2013].
-Near the middle of the 20th century, Monod published a 60-page treatise on the the phenomenon of enzymatic adaptation with the level of quantitative rigor he thought it deserved [@monod1947].
+Near the middle of the 20th century, Monod published a 60-page treatise on the phenomenon of enzymatic adaptation with the level of quantitative rigor he thought it deserved [@monod1947].
 In this work, he set out to progressively deconstruct and invalidate a series of hypotheses for the phenomenon of enzymatic adaptation.
 In doing so, he laid